My brother was moving back to the area. He recently called me about a rental he found on Craigslist.

 And of course, the thought of an exceptional rental deal is enticing.

-While my brother and his wife fell in love with the rental home they saw in a Craigslists ad, their gut feeling was that it was too good to be true and had heard about rental scams on Craigslist.
+While my brother and his wife fell in love with the rental home they found in a Craigslist ad, their gut feeling was that it was too good to be true, and they had heard about rental scams on Craigslist.

-Consequently, I quickly confirmed that it was most likely ran across a rental scam.
+Consequently, I quickly confirmed that it was most likely that they ran across a rental scam.

 Unfortunately, I am all too aware of rental scams on Craigslist.
 Classified sites like Craigslist and Kiiji that provide rentals are ripe for fraud.
 There is no policing of the ads.
 Scammers find it easy to create fraudulent ads.

-One woman actually called me up threatening to sue me because she had turned over a deposit on a short sale I had listed for sale.
-Immediately, I explained to her in no way was it me.
+One woman called me up, threatening to sue me because she had turned over a deposit on a short sale I had listed for sale.
+Immediately, I explained to her that it was in no way me.
 The scammer had stolen my listing photos and description and compiled it into a Craigslist ad.

 Of course she loved the house it was worth far more as a rental that what the scammer had it listed for on Craigslist.
 The price was way under market rent and the Craiglist scammer told her if she wanted it she needed to send the deposits by Western Union immediately.